 Ah, but grasshopper, you were so dumb.
 AHS11 was a one-off affair conjured up by Aaron Blaisdell and Brent Pottenger (two white men, incidentally; and as such, how dare them) that against all odds was a smashing success not only in terms of the length, breadth and quality of the presenters, but in terms of attendance and plain solid work in pulling it all off competently.
 In my presentation there, I opened by mentioning how when they first contacted me about the idea, I basically humored them in support—not really believing it would come to pass.

 But you see, now that it's a bona fide success, it's just a great target for attack and criticism—by people who did fuck all to make anything like that happen.
-Yea, there was a volunteer (who helped to make things happen) at this last one who wrote a scathing piece on the whole affair (see update at the bottom), and then there are posts elsewhere—and the commenters who love to pile on for the party.
+Yea, there was a volunteer (who helped to make things happen) at this last one who wrote a scathing piece on the whole affair, and then there are posts elsewhere—and the commenters who love to pile on for the party.

 I served as a last minute volunteer, and although I attended several of the presentations, of which one was the Moore panel, I mostly served as a gopher and registration assistant.
 To that end, I took the opportunity to observe the behavior of attendees, the conference leaders and the vendors, and it was enlightening.
 I was already disturbed about the logo that AHS uses – it’s obvious that the two body outlines are of white northern Europeans – the male holding a spear, and the woman, a basket.
 The demographic at this event was almost all white, child bearing age, healthy, wealthy, highly educated, libertarian, racist, sexist and bigoted.
 People were largely and obviously judged on their external appearances.
 Those who weren’t of the demographic were left alone – they were shunned.